MEDICARE SUPPLEMENT INSURANCE (MEDIGAP POLICY)

 If you buy a Medigap policy when you have a guaranteed issue right (also called "Medigap protection"), the insurance company can't use a pre-existing condition waiting period.

 Note: If you're a person with Medicare under 65 and have a disability or ESRD, you might not be able to buy the Medigap policy you want, or any Medigap policy, until you turn 65.
-Federal law doesn"t require insurance companies to sell Medigap policies to people under 65.
+Federal law does not require insurance companies to sell Medigap policies to people under 65.
 However, some states require Medigap insurance companies to sell you a Medigap policy, even if you're under 65.

 Why is it important to buy a Medigap policy when I am first eligible?